kallebdayan/harvardx-cs50-python/README.md

 # harvardx-cs50-python
-Web Programming with Python and JavaScript Course
+Repository to course CS50's Web Programming with Python and JavaScript on EDX - HarvardX Web Programming with Python and JavaScript.

-Repositorio de arquivos do curso
+Repositorio de arquivos de aula do curso